dynamiqs/dynamiqs/docs/documentation/basics/batching-simulations.md

 The simulation runs for each set of Hamiltonians, jump operators and initial states using broadcasting.
 This mode can be activated by setting `cartesian_batching=False` in [`dq.Options`][dynamiqs.Options].
 In particular for [`dq.mesolve()`][dynamiqs.mesolve], each jump operator can be batched independently from the others.

-???
-Note "What is broadcasting?"
-    JAX and NumPy broadcasting semantics are very powerful and allow you to write concise and efficient code.
-For more information, see the [NumPy documentation on broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html).

 === "`dq.sesolve`"
     For `dq.sesolve`, the returned array has shape:
     ```